 Depending on the type of rosacea you have, your history, and potential lifestyle triggers, treatment programs can vary widely for affected patients.
 It’s best to discuss treatment directly with your doctor.

 There are lifestyle triggers that you need to be aware of.

 If you suffer from rosacea, there are many lifestyle factors to take into consideration when determining what triggers a flare up.
 Common triggers include stress, diet, amount of exercise, your skin care routine, sun exposure, and your use of cosmetics.
 When trying to maintain symptoms, keep in mind the number of activities that could affect your skin.
 Your dermatologist can educate you on certain triggers and activities to avoid.

 There is no definitive cause or cure for rosacea.

-Most important to note is that there is no definitive cause of rosacea, or cure.
-Research is constantly being conducted to understand the root cause of each type of rosacea and the triggers that cause flare ups.
-It is a condition that can be managed and minimized, but is categorized by flare ups and its cyclical nature, making it elusive in its origin and difficult to outright cure.
-Because it affects nearly 1 in 10 people, research is incredibly important because the effects of rosacea go beyond physical discomfort, but can adversely impact self-esteem and emotional well-being.
+Most important to note is that there is no definitive cause of rosacea or cure.
+Research is constantly being conducted to understand the root cause of each type of rosacea and the triggers that cause flare-ups.
+It is a condition that can be managed and minimized, but is categorized by flare-ups and its cyclical nature, making it elusive in its origin and difficult to outright cure.
+It affects nearly 1 in 10 people, so research is incredibly important because the effects of rosacea go beyond physical discomfort—they can adversely impact self-esteem and emotional well-being.